chatwithio/tochatwhatsapp/README.md

 ### 1. By Module Manager
     * Download the files from git repo
+    * Extract files
-    * Rename Download zip file to tochatwhatsapp.zip
+    * Open Directory, You see tochatwhatsapp-master.
+Rename it to tochatwhatsapp & Zip it.
     * Go to Shop Backend > Modules > Module Manger
     * Top Right Corner, you see Upload a module.
 Click here and select your file
     * the module will be installed on your shop.